 Your skill must not contain excessive or gratuitous profanity, or contain or display content that a reasonable person would consider to be obscene.

 Your skill must not facilitate or promote online gambling services, including but not limited to, online casinos, sports betting, lotteries, or games of skill if they offer prizes of cash or other value.

 Your skill must not represent itself as, or provide services as, a health care provider, a health plan, or a health care clearinghouse or collect information regulated under HIPAA (Health Insurance Portability and Accountability Act) or other relevant laws.
 If your skill provides health information, you should also provide a disclaimer in your skill description that adequately discloses to the user that such information is not a substitute for advice from a medical professional.
 Skills providing fitness functionality, including activity monitoring (calories burned, steps taken, etc.), weight data, and BMI (body mass index) are allowed.

 Your skill must not spam users in any way.
 Spam may include skills whose primary purpose is to drive traffic to a website or app rather than provide a useful function to the user, or skills that push content to a user's mobile devices or email without the user's permission.

 3.12 Country/Region Specific Requirements

-Skills may not contain content that is offensive in any country/region that it targets.
-Content may be considered offensive in certain countries/regions because of local laws or cultural norms.
+Skills may not contain content that is offensive in any country or region that it targets.
+Content may be considered offensive in certain countries or regions because of local laws or cultural norms.
 The skills kit is only supported in the US at this time.